 We believe that pizza has global appeal and that there is strong and growing international demand for delivered pizza.
-We have successfully built a broad international platform, primarily through our master franchise model, as evidenced by our 5,327 international stores in more than 70 international markets.
+We have successfully built a broad international platform, primarily through our master franchise model, as evidenced by our 5,900 international stores in more than 70 international markets.
 We believe that we continue to have significant long-term growth opportunities in international markets where we have established a leading presence.
 In our top ten international markets, we believe that our current store base is approximately half of the total long-term potential store base in those markets.

 Generally, we believe we will achieve long-term growth internationally as a result of the favorable store-level economics of our business model, the growing international demand for pizza and delivered pizza and the strong global recognition of the Domino's Pizza® brand.
-Our international stores have produced positive quarterly same store sales growth for 76 consecutive quarters.
-Additionally, during 2012, we had 492 net international store openings, including 113 net stores in India, 64 net stores in Turkey and 50 net stores in the United Kingdom.
+Our international stores have produced positive quarterly same store sales growth for 80 consecutive quarters.
+Additionally, during 2013, we had 573 net international store openings, including 125 net stores in India, 76 net stores in Turkey, 51 net stores in the United Kingdom, 42 net stores in Japan and 41 net stores in Australia.